yuvalmGS/gigaspaces-wiki-jekyll/xap97/service-grid.markdown

 Once provisioned, the GSM continuously monitors the processing unit instances to determine if they're functioning properly or not.
 When a certain instance fails, the GSM identifies that and re-provisions the failed instance on to another GSC, thus enforcing the processing unit's SLA.

+{%tip%}
-{%lampon%} It is common to start two GSM instances in each Service Grid for high-availability reasons: At any given point in time, each deployed processing unit is managed by a one GSM instance, and the other GSM(s) serve as its hot standby.
+It is common to start two GSM instances in each Service Grid for high-availability reasons: At any given point in time, each deployed processing unit is managed by a one GSM instance, and the other GSM(s) serve as its hot standby.
 If the active GSM fails for some reason, one of the standbys automatically takes over and start managing and monitoring the processing units that the failed GSM managed.
+{%endtip%}

 {% anchor gsc %}